ambergorzynski/control_flow_fleshing/README.md

 # Bug-finding analysis
 To run the bug-finding analysis you must install the JD-Tester tool from https://github.com/AIRTEspresso/DecompilerStudy

-Next, navigate to `src/analysis/head2head` and run `python head2head_jdtester.py`.
+Next, navigate to `src/analysis/head2head` and run `python head2head_jdtester.py --cfr` or `python head2head_jdtester.py --jadx`.
 It may be necessary to run the shell scripts manually depending on your JD-Tester installation location.